fishylow/DeepLearning-Homework/README.md

 - **Tasi Gergő** (Neptun Code: BRY27P)

 ## Project Overview
 Our project aims to create a **Convolutional Neural Network (CNN)** that can identify skin cancer in patients using images of affected areas.
 We will utilize the **ISIC 2024 Challenge** dataset, provided by Kaggle, which contains a wide range of dermoscopic images for skin cancer diagnosis.
+This Project was created as our finals project for **Deep Learning in Practice with Python and LUA** class at **BME VIK**.

 For more information about the dataset, you can visit the competition page on Kaggle: [ISIC 2024 Challenge](https://www.kaggle.com/competitions/isic-2024-challenge).